International Congresses of Dipterology

 Resolutions may be initiated by the Council, the Organizing Committee, any Section/Workshop, or any group of twenty or more persons attending the Congress.
 All proposed resolutions must be transmitted, in writing, to the Council for consideration at the Second Council meeting on the day before the Final Plenary Session.
 Resolutions cannot be accepted during the Final Plenary Session.

-When appropriate the Chairman and Secretary of the Organizing Committee may be invited to attend Council meetings during a Congress.
+When appropriate the Chair and Secretary of the Organizing Committee may be invited to attend Council meetings during a Congress.

 After the Congress